rails/rails/guides/source/active_model_basics.md

 end
 ```

-With the `to_xml` you have a XML representing the model.
+With the `to_xml` you have an XML representing the model.

 ```ruby
 person = Person.new